mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 author: minko_gechev
 layout: post
 categories:
+  - Programming languages
-  - Angular
+  - Lambda calculus
-  - TypeScript
+  - Type theory
-  - React
+  - Compilers
 tags:
+  - Programming languages
-  - Angular
+  - Lambda calculus
-  - React
+  - Type theory
-  - TypeScript
+  - Compilers
 ---

 In this blog post we'll go through a sample implementation of a type checker, interpreter and a transpiler for a primitive purely functional programming language, which is based on the lambda calculus.
 The article is inspired by the book "[Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/)".